 - A proportion of the funds allocated per pupil to the school to provide for their education called the Age Weighted Pupil Unit. - The Notional SEN budget.
-This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - For those pupils with the most complex needs requiring an EHCP, the school may be allocated additional educational needs funding from the Local Authority's High Needs SEN Funding allocation. - Funding is limited and resources are prioritised according to need.
+This is a fund devolved to schools to support them to meet the needs of pupils with SEND. - For those pupils with the most complex needs requiring an EHCP, the school may be allocated additional educational needs funding from the Local Authority's High Needs SEN Funding allocation. - This is a formalised/statutory process with set time scales and will include a range of externally provided professional assessments.
+It is 26 week process from when the assessment request has been received by the SEN Administration team in Barnet. - Funding is limited and resources are prioritised according to need.